charliecalvert/CloudNotes/Assignments/MarkdownBasics.md

 - [CloudPages](http://elvenware.com/charlie/books/CloudNotes/CloudNotes.html)
 ~~~~

-Here is the output created by this markdown code:
+Here is part of the output created by this markdown code:

 ## Markdown